Dengue: virus, fever and mosquitoes

 Where mosquitoes that transmit dengue are found

-The Aedes aegypti mosquito is found in northern Queensland and some areas of central and southern Queensland.
+The Aedes aegypti mosquito is found in north and central Queensland and some areas of southern Queensland.

-Each year dengue fever outbreaks can occur in northern Queensland, which is why it is especially important for everyone in that region to know how they can protect themselves and their families from dengue fever.
+Each year dengue fever outbreaks can occur in north and central Queensland, which is why it is especially important for everyone in those regions to know how they can protect themselves and their families from dengue fever.